Dadoum/Provision/readme-en.md

 libandroid.so
 ```

-Then find these one from Apple Music application and place them in apple32/:
+Then find these one from Apple Music application and place them in apple/:
+Method: Open APK as a zip file, go into `lib/` ~ your architecture, probably x86_64 ~ `/*` and put everything in the folder.

 ```
 libxml2.so